ClarytyLLC/docs/src/docs/tutorials/pages/developer-app-guide.md

 ## Before we begin <!-- {docsify-ignore} -->

-If you're new to Veritone aiWARE and Developer app, we recommend you read about aiWARE and its applications using the below links.
+If you're new to Veritone aiWARE and Developer app, we recommend you read about aiWARE and its applications using the links below.

 [aiWARE Overview](https://docs.veritone.com/#/aiware/README)